kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 ![Shippable error](../../assets/ci-comparison/shippable/unresponsive2.png)

 Apart from the freezing of UI, the builds themselves were very slow.
-With my example projects most other products could finish a build in less than a minute.
+With my example projects, most other products could finish a build in less than a minute.
 With Shippable however it took a full 2 minutes just to start the build slave.